ProprioCS/Provia.Documents/Spec Import.md

 4. Data Integrity: The imported data should maintain its integrity, with all information accurately transferred from the source file to the corresponding NetSuite records.

-5. Error Handling and Reporting: The Orion BOM Import Tool should provide comprehensive error handling and generate exception reports, allowing users to validate the imported data and quickly identify and resolve any discrepancies.
+5. Error Handling and Reporting: The Provia BOM Import Tool should provide comprehensive error handling and generate exception reports, allowing users to validate the imported data and quickly identify and resolve any discrepancies.

     - What items did not get imported